5 Tips to Manage Local Listings for Financial Services Companies

 As mentioned, convenience is essential, and adding a CTA to your local listings provides this.
 Think of all the potential customers you could miss if your financial services organization isn’t collecting leads through a CTA.

 5. Manage Your Reviews

-The previous steps will ensure your local listings are optimized, but you can’t forget about reviews.
-Customers can leave reviews on your local listings, and many listings directories showcase the reviews received.
-As a financial services org, it isn’t enough to simply receive reviews.
+The previous steps will ensure your local listings are optimized for users and search engines, but you can’t forget about reviews.
+Customers can leave reviews on your local listings, and many listings directories showcase these reviews.
+It isn’t enough to simply receive reviews.
 You must respond to them as well.

 The data speaks for itself.
 Among consumers that read reviews, 97 percent read the business’s response to the reviews.
 Regarding negative reviews, 87 percent of consumers express a willingness to change a negative review, depending on how the business responds.